 How are services delivered?

-Sussex Health Care work closely with local colleges to tailor programmes to individual needs.
+SHC works closely with local colleges to tailor programmes to individual needs.
 Some people attend college on a part-time basis, while others attend resource centres.

 We also work closely with the Profound Education Team from the Children's Trust who provide an outreach programme for young people who are 18 plus.

 SHC also offers residential support for people with learning disabilities within 'ordinary houses, within ordinary streets' in the community.
 Everyone is encouraged to engage in activities that are meaningful, that they enjoy and that fit in with their lives.
 It is also important that individuals are supported to sample activities and experiences - eg: shopping for their own food, mowing the grass, work experience etc.